rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 ## Building a bootable ISO image

+Note: [You can download the latest Rescuezilla ISO image here](https://github.com/rescuezilla/rescuezilla/releases/latest).
+This page is intended for developers.

 ### Background

 A host system capable of running debootstrap, chroot and bind mounts is required.
 With such a host system, a bootable ISO image can be generated in a single `make` command.